engbnyarambi/Advanced-Active-Directory-Lab-with-Splunk-and-Atomic-Red-Team/README.md

 ---

 ## **Acknowledgments**
+- **MYDFIR Tutorials**: Special thanks to Steven for their comprehensive Active Directory and security monitoring labs.
 - **Atomic Red Team**: For providing an open-source library of adversary simulation techniques.
 [Learn more here](https://github.com/redcanaryco/atomic-red-team).
-- **Splunk Team**: For their robust platform and community resources on log analysis and monitoring.
-[Learn more here](https://www.splunk.com/).
-- **Tech Tutorials**: For their guidance on Active Directory and security monitoring setups.